Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 Technology as a critical bottleneck factor

 The biggest challenge for financial institutions is not the product strategy – but the technological implementation.
-The requirements for a fully digital retirement provision depot are complex:
+The requirements for a fully digital pension deposit are complex:

-• End-to-end onboarding with WpHG/MiFID II-compliant profiling and suitability assessments
+• End-to-end onboarding with WpHG/MiFID II-compliant profiling and suitability assessment

-• Standard product requirement: Each provider must provide an AVD with a maximum of 1.5% total costs
+• Standard product obligation: Every provider must provide an AVD with max.
+1.5% total costs

-• KYC integration, eID and digital signature for completely paperless contracts
+• KYC integration, eID and digital signature for completely paperless completions

-• Depot bank connection, ZfA reporting for allowances and tax reporting
+• Custodian bank connection, ZfA reporting for allowances and tax reporting

-• Mobile-first surfaces and self-service functions for new target groups
+• Mobile-first interfaces and self-service functions for new target groups

-• Compliance documentation: PIB, regulatory reports, annual account statements
+• Compliance documentation: PIB, regulatory reports, annual statements

-Implementing each of these requirements separately is a project in itself.
-All combined in a system that is regulatorily watertight and customer-friendly requires a well-thought-out architecture – or a ready-made platform.
+Implementing each of these requirements individually is a project in itself.
+All of them together in a system that is regulatorily watertight and customer-friendly requires a well-thought-out architecture – or an already finished platform.

-fincite • cios is the investment advisory suite that has been specifically developed for this application case.
-It covers the entire customer journey – from the first retirement provision analysis through compliant onboarding to continuous portfolio reporting.
+fincite • cios is the Investment Advisory Suite developed specifically for this use case.
+It covers the entire customer journey – from the initial pension analysis through compliant onboarding to ongoing portfolio reporting.

-• Regulation out-of-the-box: MiFID II, WpHG, GDPR – configured, not built from scratch
+• Regulations out-of-the-box: MiFID II, WpHG, GDPR – configured, not to be built first

 • 81% of typical AVD requirements already covered

-• Fast time-to-market: First end-to-end journeys in months – not years
+• Fast Time-to-Market: Initial end-to-end journeys in months – not years

 • SaaS without seven-figure setup investments

-"With fincite • cios, we can automatically manage complex portfolios.
-This allows our advisors to focus on what matters most: customer interaction."
+"With fincite • cios we can automatically manage complex portfolios.
+This allows our advisors to focus on the most essential thing: customer interaction."

 — Ronald Tuinenga, Product Owner Digital Investments, leading European retail bank

-Conclusion: The date is set – the opportunities are open
+Conclusion: The date is set – the options are open

-Market launch is no longer abstract.
-The pension reform law has a concrete date: 1 January 2027.
-Whoever has a production-ready AVD solution on the market by then secures the first-mover advantage in a segment with 16 million potential customers.
+The market launch is no longer abstract.
+The Pension Reform Act has a concrete date: 1 January 2027.
+Anyone who has a production-ready AVD solution in the market by then secures the first-mover advantage in a segment with 16 million potential customers.

-Whoever is still in the implementation phase on 2 January 2027 will be in a catch-up competition against institutions that have already built up existing customers.
+Anyone who is still in the implementation phase on 2 January 2027 begins the catch-up competition against institutions that have already built up active customers.

-Find out in 30 minutes how fincite makes your institution go-live capable by 1 January 2027.
+Learn in 30 minutes how fincite makes your institution ready to go live by 1 January 2027.

 fincite x harvest logo